The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Tracey Emin's In My Mind II (signed) is estimated to be worth between £7,500 and £11,500.
-Over the past five years, the hammer price ranges from £5,500 in December 2020 to £6,500 in January 2024.
-This artwork has shown consistent value growth, with an average annual growth rate of 31%.
-This etching print from 2014 is a rare artwork with an auction history of 8 total sales since its entry to the market in September 2016.
+The value of Tracey Emin's In My Mind II (signed) is estimated to be worth between £7,500 and £11,000.
+This etching, created in 2014, has shown consistent value growth, with an average annual growth rate of 53%.
+Over the past 12 months, there have been no sales, however, in the last five years, the hammer price has varied from £5,500 in December 2020 to £6,500 in January 2024.
+This work has an auction history of 8 total sales since its entry to the market in September 2016.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis